exoscale/coax/README.md

 value that conforms to that spec by altering the input value when possible and most importantly when it makes sense.

-Coax is centred around its own registry for coercion rules, when a coercion is not registered it can infer in most cases what to do to coerce a value into something that conforms to a spec.
+Coax is centered around its own registry for coercion rules, when a coercion is not registered it can infer in most cases what to do to coerce a value into something that conforms to a spec.
 It also supports "coerce time" options to enable custom coercion from any spec type, including spec `forms` (like s/coll-of & co) or just `idents` (predicates, registered specs).

-Coax initially started as a fork of spec-coerce, but nowadays the internals and the API are very different.
+Coax initially started as a fork of spec-coerce, but nowadays the internals and the API are totally different.
 Wilker Lúcio's approach gave us a nice outline of how such library could expose its functionality.

 ## What

-The typical (infered) example would be :
+The typical (inferred) example would be :

 ```clj
 (s/def ::foo keyword?)